Countryside chic, serene, interior design dream

 At a Glance

-- The gorgeously detailed, Scandinavian-inspired spaces, which invite guests to settle in for reading, games and tea by the fire
+- Gorgeously detailed, Scandinavian-inspired spaces for reading, games and tea by the fire

-- The 400 acres of gardens and woodlands, where guests can enjoy falconry, fly fishing, nature walks and visits to the biodynamic farm
+- The 438 acres of gardens and woodlands, where guests can enjoy falconry, fly-fishing, nature walks and visits to a biodynamic Market Garden

 Heckfield Place Review